58th Special Operations Wing: Fighter Training Wing

-On 22 August 1969, the Air Force redesignated the wing as the 58th Tactical Fighter Training Wing and activated it under Tactical Air Command at Luke Air Force Base, Arizona, where it absorbed the personnel and equipment of the 4510th Combat Crew Training Wing.
-The wing conducted training of US, German Air Force, and other friendly foreign nation aircrew and support personnel, and participated in numerous operations and tactical exercises while operating Luke until April 1977.
-It managed Tactical Air Command's Central Instructor School from 1971–1981.
-Beginning in early 1983 it performed tactical fighter training for US and foreign aircrews in the General Dynamics F-16 Fighting Falcon.
+On August 22, 1969, the Air Force re-designated the wing as the 58th Tactical Fighter Training Wing and activated it under Tactical Air Command at Luke Air Force Base, Arizona, where it absorbed the personnel and equipment of the 4510th Combat Crew Training Wing.
+The wing conducted training of U.S., German Air Force, and other friendly foreign-nation aircrew and support personnel, and participated in various operations and tactical exercises while operating at Luke Air Force Base until April 1, 1977, when it became the 58th Tactical Training Wing.
+In November 1974, they received the first F-15 Eagle with President Ford included in the welcoming committee.
+It managed Tactical Air Command's Central Instructor School from 1971 to 1981.
+On June 29, 1982, they graduated the last F-4 class.
+Beginning in early 1983, the wing performed tactical fighter training for U.S. and foreign aircrews in the General Dynamics F-16 Fighting Falcon (adopted on December 6, 1982).

-The 58th deployed support personnel to Europe to augment United States Air Forces Europe units during the war against Iraq in 1991.
+They were redesignated in 1991 as the 58th Fighter Wing.
+The 58th deployed support personnel to Europe to augment United States Air Forces Europe units during the Gulf War.

 In the fall of 1991, its primary mission expanded to include tactical training in the F-15E Strike Eagle all-weather strike fighter.
 By 1994, the wing had trained pilots and support personnel from the Netherlands, South Korea, Turkey, Pakistan, the Republic of Singapore, Norway, Greece, Egypt, Indonesia, and Venezuela.